-In a meta-analysis for the effects of REBT delivered using education workshops with non-athletes (Trip, Vernon, & McMahon, 2007), medium effects for reducing irrational beliefs (d = .73) and dysfunctional emotions (d = .60), and a large effect for reducing dysfunctional behaviors (d = .85) were reported.
-Research reporting the use of REBT education with athletes has also yielded some promising results (Bernard, 1985; Elko & Ostrow, 1991; Turner, Slater, & Barker, 2014; Yamauchi & Murakoshi, 2001), with findings indicating that some athletes were able to control aspects of their thoughts that influenced performance (Bernard, 1985), experienced reduced anxiety and enhanced performance (Elko & Ostrow, 1991; Yamauchi & Murakoshi, 2001), and showed a short-term reduction in irrational beliefs from pre- to post-REBT (Turner et al., 2014).

-Although much literature attests to the relationship between irrational beliefs and unhealthy emotions, the link between irrational beliefs and performance is still unclear due to sparse research directly examining performance alongside irrational beliefs.
-Of the REBT aligned research that has assessed performance, findings are equivocal.
-For example, one study found that irrational self-verbalisations were not related to persistence in a difficult puzzle task (Rosin & Nelson, 1983).
-But in a different study, irrational selfverbalisations were related to poorer behavioral efficiency (more errors) operationalized by performance in a mirror tracing task compared to rational self-verbalisations (Bonadies & Bass, 1984).
-An earlier study (Schill, Monroe, Evans, & Ramanaiah, 1978) found that irrational self-talk led to significantly more errors on a mirror tracing task (indicating less performance efficiency) than rational self-talk and a control condition.
-In REBT theory, irrational beliefs are proposed to lead to maladaptive behaviors that inhibit goal achievement.
-For example, concerning threat or danger an irrational belief is proposed to lead to an individual withdrawing mentally and physically (Dryden & Branch, 2008), that in most athletic circumstances is unlikely to lead to peak performance1.
+1 In a meta-analysis for the effects of REBT delivered using education workshops with 2 non-athletes (Trip, Vernon, & McMahon, 2007), medium effects for reducing irrational 3 beliefs ( $d = .73$ ) and dysfunctional emotions ( $d = .60$ ), and a large effect for reducing 4 dysfunctional behaviors ( $d = .85$ ) were reported.
+Research reporting the use of REBT 5 education with athletes has also yielded some promising results (Bernard, 1985; Elko & 6 Ostrow, 1991; Turner, Slater, & Barker, 2013; Yamauchi & Murakoshi, 2001), with findings 7 indicating that some athletes were able to control aspects of their thoughts that influenced 8 performance (Bernard, 1985), experienced reduced anxiety and enhanced performance (Elko 9 & Ostrow, 1991; Yamauchi & Murakoshi, 2001), and showed a short-term reduction in 10 irrational beliefs from pre- to post-REBT (Turner et al., 2013).
+11 Although much literature attests to the relationship between irrational beliefs and 12 unhealthy emotions, the link between irrational beliefs and performance is still unclear due to 13 sparse research directly examining performance alongside irrational beliefs.
+Of the REBT 14 aligned research that has assessed performance, findings are equivocal.
+For example, one 15 study found that irrational self-verbalisations were not related to persistence in a difficult 16 puzzle task (Rosin & Nelson, 1983).
+But in a different study, irrational self-verbalisations 17 were related to poorer behavioural efficiency (more errors) operationalized by performance in 18 a mirror tracing task compared to rational self-verbalisations (Bonadies & Bass, 1984).
+An 19 earlier study (Schill, Monroe, Evans, & Ramanaiah, 1978) found that irrational self-talk led 20 to significantly more errors on a mirror tracing task (indicating less performance efficiency) 21 than rational self-talk and a control condition.
+In REBT theory, irrational beliefs lead to 22 maladaptive behaviours that inhibit goal achievement.
+For example, concerning threat or 23 danger an irrational belief is proposed to lead to an individual withdrawing mentally and 24 physically (Dryden & Branch, 2008), that in most athletic circumstances is unlikely to lead to 25 peak performance.
 In contrast, a rational belief is proposed to lead to the individual facing up to the threat and or taking constructive action to minimise danger (Dryden & Branch, 2008), which is more likely to facilitate performance.
 In sum, the promotion of rational beliefs as advocated in REBT should be beneficial for the performance of athletes, although this hypothesis is in need of more rigorous examination.